FranziskaSW/AI-Project/README.md

 * `create_train_trees.ipynb` and `Create_random_forest.ipynb`  are files for random forest generation.

 ## Neural Network for Random Forest
-* `ann.py`  is a neural network architecture and training script for weighting the likelihood of set of trees (a.k.a random forest)
+* `ANN.ipynb`  is a neural network architecture and training script for weighting the likelihood of set of trees (a.k.a random forest)

 ## Visualization Tools